mohamedebrahim7/Riverpod-Example/README.md

-# Riverpod Example README
+# Riverpod Example

-This project demonstrates two class examples of how to use Flutter Riverpod for state management: one using `StateProvider` and the other using `ChangeNotifierProvider`.
+This repo demonstrates two class examples of how to use Flutter Riverpod for state management: one using `StateProvider` and the other using `ChangeNotifierProvider`.